 UK Visa Document Checklist for Visitor and Tourist Applications

 The essential UK visa supporting documents include: valid passport, bank statements (6 months), employment letter, accommodation proof, travel itinerary, return tickets, and evidence of ties to your home country.
-Additional documents depend on your specific circumstances.
+Additional documents depend on your specific circumstances and nationality — applicants from countries with lower grant rates should provide stronger evidence.

 When applying for a UK Standard Visitor visa, organising your documents systematically helps ensure nothing is missed.
 The following checklist covers documents for tourist, family visit, and business visitor applications.